We have divided our FAQs into the following areas:

 Minerals legislation is a complex subject.
 What follows is an attempt to answer in relatively straightforward language the most frequently asked questions about minerals ownership and mining rights.
 While every effort has been made to ensure its accuracy, it is intended for general guidance only and does not purport to be a statement of the law.

 Prospecting and mining in Ireland are carried out under the Minerals Development Acts 1940 to 1999.
-Prospecting and mining facilities are issued and overseen by the Department of Communications, Marine and Natural Resources, in particular by the staff of the Exploration and Mining Division (EMD).
+Prospecting and mining facilities are issued and overseen by the Department of Communications, Energy and Natural Resources, in particular by the staff of EMD.

 What are Minerals?